-This simple 5 ingredient recipe makes the best baked chicken legs I have ever had in my whole life!
+This simple 5 ingredient recipe makes The Best Baked Chicken Legs I have ever had in my whole life!
 (And the masses agree – this recipe has been shared more than 250,000 times!)
+Just pop these legs in the oven, and you’ll have a crispy chicken dinner!

 - 2 1/2 pounds chicken legs (about 10 legs)